Aug 19, 2020 Britney Blomquist

 • Remove distractions by staying off your phone and other websites – close those tabs!

 Pro tip: The last thing you want to do is waste time trying to navigate the software or tool used to host the virtual conference.
-Explore the technology in advance and make sure you can access it easily on the day and pre-test to make sure your audio works.
+Explore the technology in advance, make sure you can access it easily on the day, and pre-test to ensure your audio works.

 This kind of preparation sets the tone for the conference and puts you in the mindset that this is a special event.

-Another bonus of the lower registration fees associated with virtual events is that there’s an opportunity for more team members to attend the conference.
+Another bonus of the lower registration fees for virtual events is the opportunity for more team members to attend the conference.
 If you attend with others, you can split up your time and participate in different sessions to cover more (virtual) ground.

-Even if only one team member attends the conference, we recommend you schedule some time afterwards to debrief and share key learnings.
-Discuss the ideas that were generated during sessions while they’re fresh in your mind.
-Having the ability to share your new knowledge quickly is an excellent benefit to a virtual event!
+Even if only one team member attends the conference, we recommend scheduling time afterwards to debrief and share key learnings.
+Discuss the ideas that were generated during sessions while they're fresh in your mind.
+Being able to share your new knowledge quickly is an excellent benefit of a virtual event!

 Connecting with attendees on social media is something you can start even before the event begins.